Struct textwrap::Wrapper

 Complexities

-This method simply joins the lines produced by wrap_iter
+This method simply joins the lines produced by wrap_iter.
+As

 such, it inherits the O(n) time and memory complexity where